UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantAuthRegisterOAuthReq.md

 NewUnibeeApiMerchantAuthRegisterOAuthReqWithDefaults instantiates a new UnibeeApiMerchantAuthRegisterOAuthReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCompanyName

+`func (o *UnibeeApiMerchantAuthRegisterOAuthReq) GetCompanyName() string`

+GetCompanyName returns the CompanyName field if non-nil, zero value otherwise.

+### GetCompanyNameOk

+`func (o *UnibeeApiMerchantAuthRegisterOAuthReq) GetCompanyNameOk() (*string, bool)`

+GetCompanyNameOk returns a tuple with the CompanyName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompanyName

+`func (o *UnibeeApiMerchantAuthRegisterOAuthReq) SetCompanyName(v string)`

+SetCompanyName sets CompanyName field to given value.

+### HasCompanyName

+`func (o *UnibeeApiMerchantAuthRegisterOAuthReq) HasCompanyName() bool`

+HasCompanyName returns a boolean if a field has been set.

 ### GetCountryCode